lnardon/MouseFollower/README.md

 # Mouse Follower

-A simple website with a eye that follows the cursor using Three.js
+A website with a 3d model that follows the cursor using Three.js

 <p align="center">
   <img src="./demo.gif">